Quantum references: Complements

-However, we also need to show that our definition of unit registers ``makes sense''.
-For example, we want that a unit register is compatible with all other registers (not just with $\id$).
-The properties we derive are listed in \autoref{fig:compl.laws}; when proving these properties (see our Isabelle formalization, \autoref{sec:isabelle}) we heavily use the properties of complements.
+However, we also need to show that our definition of unit references ``makes sense''.
+For example, we want that a unit reference is disjoint from all other references (not just with $\id$).
+The properties we derive are listed in \autoref{fig:compl.laws} ; when proving these properties (see our Isabelle formalization, \autoref{sec:isabelle}) we heavily use the properties of complements.

-Note that for concrete register categories (such as the quantum register category), we may prefer not to use the unit register $\unitreg{\mathbf{A}}$ that exists generically but instead define it concretely.
-For example, in the quantum setting, we can define a unit register of type $\setC\mapsto\mathbf{A}$, see \autoref{lemma:quantum.unit} below.
+Note that for concrete reference categories (such as the quantum reference category), we may prefer not to use the unit reference $\unitreg{\mathbf{A}}$ that exists generically but instead define it concretely.
+For example, in the quantum setting, we can define a unit reference of type $\setC\mapsto\mathbf{A}$, see \autoref{lemma:quantum.unit} below.
 (Here $\setC$ is slight abuse of notation for the space of linear functions $\setC\to\setC$.)
 Having $\setC$ instead of some unspecified $\mathbf{I}$ as the domain means that the type of expressions that return unit values is nicer.
 However, the laws from \autoref{fig:compl.laws} still apply.
-(And the unit registers according to both definitions are equivalent.)
+(And the unit references according to both definitions are equivalent.) }